jmabuin/jmabuin.github.io/projects.md

 With this information about cameras being neighbors or not, robots from the other project can be guide due to situations detection within this indoor environment by knowing the cameras positions.

 ## <a name="personal"></a>Personal Projects ##

+### CPM (Cluster Processes Monitor) ###

+[CPM](https://github.com/jmabuin/CPM){:target="_blank"}, or Cluster Processes Monitor, is a tool to measure the performance of job processes inside a supercomputing cluster.

+Typically, in a computing cluster, the task of monitorize a parallel job and get statictics, such as CPU consumption, used memory or other kind of data, is a tedious job that implies visualize large logs or modify the application source code.
+There are some solutions that monitorize all the cluster, such as [Nagios](https://www.nagios.org/){:target="_blank"} or [Zabbix](http://www.zabbix.com/){:target="_blank"}, but they monitorize the nodes total resources, and not per process of a launched job. **CPM** allows the user to monitorize data from individual processes in real time and get plots and statictics from them in a very easy way.
+It is composed by three programs that communicate among each other and work togheter across the network.

+[CPM](https://github.com/jmabuin/CPM){:target="_blank"} is developed in [C++](https://en.wikipedia.org/wiki/C%2B%2B){:target="_blank"} using the [Qt](https://en.wikipedia.org/wiki/Qt_%28software%29){:target="_blank"} libraries.

+### Matrix Market Suite ###

+[Matrix Market Suite](https://github.com/jmabuin/matrix-market-suite){:target="_blank"} is a tool that creates and operates over matrices with the [Matrix Market](math.nist.gov/MatrixMarket/){:target="_blank"}  format.

+This tool is created only for educational propossal.
+It is developed in [C](https://en.wikipedia.org/wiki/C_%28programming_language%29){:target="_blank"} language using the [CBLAS](https://en.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms){:target="_blank"} library.

+Functionalities:

+- Create dense symmetric matrices.
+- Create dense vectors.
+- Dense matrix-vector multiplication.
+- Solve linear systems using the [Conjugate Gradient](https://en.wikipedia.org/wiki/Conjugate_gradient_method){:target="_blank"} method.
+- Parallelization of the Conjugate Gradient method and the dense matrix-vector multiplication by using [MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface){:target="_blank"}.

+To do functionalities:

+- Parallelization of the Conjugate Gradient method and the dense matrix-vector multiplication by using [CUDA](https://en.wikipedia.org/wiki/CUDA){:target="_blank"}.
+- Implementation of new linear systems solvers (Jacobi, etc,...).
+- Implementation of operations for sparse matrices.